rse-ops/docker-images/README.md

 This is a different approach than a core base image because unlike base images that can vary, for matrix builds we want to use a common template with different build arguments.

+## Interface

+After an image is built and deployed, an entry is generated for the [library interface](https://rse-radiuss.github.io/docker-images/).
+This includes names, versions, and links to metadata to further inspect or interact with the images.
+The interface also exposes a [RESTful endpoint](https://rse-radiuss.github.io/docker-images/library.json) in case you'd like to interact programatically.

 License
 -------